-The department of history does not a teaching requirement, but students normally teach as a condition of their financial package.
+The department of history does not have a teaching requirement, but students normally serve as Teaching Assistants as a condition of their financial package.

 Graduate students are required to have a certain level of fluency in English before they can instruct in Pennsylvania, as required by the English Fluency in Higher Education Act of 1990.
 Through this Act, all institutions of higher education in the state are required to evaluate and certify the English fluency of all instructional personnel, including teaching assistants and interns.
 The full university policy can be reviewed at: